DBS and Covid-19 update

-This guidance deals with the process of requesting a Disclosure and Barring Service check on volunteers or employees via Making Music and includes some very basic best practice.
+This guidance deals with the process of requesting a Disclosure and Barring Service check (formerly CRB) on volunteers or employees via Making Music and includes some very basic best practice.
 For broader information on the topic of safeguarding children see our guidance covering the main principles and your responsibilities.

 Whether or not your organisation is a member of Making Music you can apply through us to have employees or volunteers checked, with members paying a lower fee as set out in the table of rates below.
-Please note that an individual cannot apply directly for a check for themselves; a 'recruiter' within their group needs to request the application pack from Making Music.
+Please note that an individual cannot apply directly for a check for themselves; a 'verifier' within their group needs to request the application pack from Making Music.

 - What is listed in a DBS disclosure?